Alendorff/yet-another-code-challenge/js-problems.md

 `${x}` !== '' + x; // true
 ```
 > However this is probably a little cheating and there must be some tricky js thing, about which nobody cares in real projects.
+> Hope you'll share the answer with me later.
+I haven't mentioned this type conversion specialty before.
+> P.S.
+I know about const x = NaN and then x !== x, isn't it cool?

 # Syntax #